sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 If you use GitLab and want to integrate Continuous Integration / Continuous Deployment, you can follow this section to install the GitLab runner.

-You should create the runner using Docker standalone instead of in Docker Swarm mode, as you need the configurations to persist, and in Docker Swarm mode, the container could be deployed to a different server and you would loose those configurations.
+You should create the runner using Docker standalone instead of in Docker Swarm mode, as you need the configurations to persist, and in Docker Swarm mode, the container could be deployed to a different server and you would lose those configurations.

 ### Testing and Deployment

 For testing, the GitLab runner can run in any node.

-But if you want to deploy another runner (or the same) for deployment in the same Docker Swarm cluster, it has to run on a manager node.
+But if you want to deploy another runner for deployment (or use the same one), it has to run on a manager node in the Docker Swarm cluster.

 ### Create the GitLab Runner in Docker standalone mode